 Many cities are turning to form-based codes to preserve and enhance neighborhood character while adding compatible new housing and commercial uses to neighborhoods.
-Unlike conventional zoning, also known as Euclidean Zoning, which often hard-wires exclusion, form-based codes can build-in housing diversity by accommodating diverse housing types in a given neighborhood, including those in the missing middle.
+Unlike conventional zoning, also known as Euclidean Zoning, which typically hard-wires exclusion, form-based codes can build-in housing diversity by accommodating diverse housing types in a given neighborhood, including those in the ‘missing middle’.

 Creating housing diversity by embracing the missing middle

 The ‘missing middle’ includes a range of housing types compatible in scale with single-family houses, but which allow greater density and variety than currently permited by single family zoning in San Francisco and elsewhere.
 It includes familiar San Francisco housing types, like townhouses, stacked flats, and cottages, and types like courtyard apartments and bungalow courts seldom seen in San Francisco but common in older neighborhoods in other California cities.
-Legalizing the missing middle means relaxing current zoning limits on density and minimum parking requirements.
-For some types, allowing small residential buildings on both the front and rear of a lot, or providing open space in a central court rather than a rear yard, opens the possibilities.
+Legalizing the missing middle means relaxing current zoning limits on density.
+To accomodate some missing middle types, zoning can allow small residential buildings on both the front and rear of a lot, or to provide open space in a central court rather than a rear yard.

 San Francisco also prohibits new housing at the rear of a lot, which mostly prohibits new cottages.
 Cottages are only permitted at the rear of a lot if the lot has street frontage at both ends (typically lots that run between a street and a rear alley) and if both adjacent lots already have residential buildings at the rear of the lot.
 However a garage is permitted at the rear of any lot.
 Changing the law to allow required rear yard space to be located between a front dwelling and a rear cottage instead of only at the back of a lot would permit many more cottages without eliminating mid-block open space.
 Vancouver legalized small cottages along residential alleys in 2010 (known locally as laneway houses) and the city now has over 2000 new laneway houses.
 San Francisco has fewer residential alleyways, but enough for laneway houses to make a contribution to housing diversity in the neighborhoods which do.